reactjs/react.dev/content/docs/hooks-effect.md

 ## Effects Without Cleanup {#effects-without-cleanup}

-Sometimes, we want to **run some additional code after React has updated the DOM.** Network requests, manual DOM mutations, and logging are common examples of effects that don't require a cleanup.
+Sometimes, we want to **run some additional code after React has updated the DOM.** Network requests, manual DOM mutations, and logging are common examples of effects that don't require cleanup.
 We say that because we can run them and immediately forget about them.
 Let's compare how classes and Hooks let us express such side effects.

 ### Example Using Classes {#example-using-classes}